nitinwagadia/MyCompanion/README.md

 application will allow the user to instruct the application to either alert or take certain actions when the user arrives or leaves specified destination.

-In this application i have used Google play service for setting the geofence and get location of he user at very low power consumption.
+In this application i have used Google play service for setting the geofence and getting location of he user at very low power consumption.
+Once the user arrives at specified location the event which is set by the user(sending sms or notification as pop up) is triggered.